justxi/rocm/README.md

 If you have a problem with an ebuild from Gentoo portage then submit a bugreport at https://bugs.gentoo.org/.

 **The ebuilds for ROCm 4.0.0 are in a good state.**<br>
-All ebuilds which depend on HIP are updated to depend on "dev-util/hip" in Gentoo portage.
+All ebuilds which depend on HIP are updated to depend on "dev-util/hip" in Gentoo portage.<br>
 The ebuild "sys-devel/hip" will be removed soon.

 **Thanks to all contributors.**